EMPLOYMENT OPPORTUNITY – Supply Clerk

 Other largely clerical tasks as directed by supervisor.

 All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.

-Language proficiency: Level III (good working knowledge) in English and level IV (fluent) in Kiswahili (speaking, writing and reading) is required.
+Language proficiency: Level III English (good working knowledge) and Kiswahili (speaking, reading and writing) is required.